Jlabarca/Heimdallr/README.md

 ## Getting Started

 1. Clone the project
-2. Init the submodules with `git submodules update --init --recursive`
+2. Init the submodules with `git submodule update --init --recursive`
 3. Open the project with Unity

 ## Project Structure